Essential Hacks to Apply to Your Calendar and Task View

 You can build a KPI dashboard from the ground up to reflect all the information that’s important to your business.
 Start by bookmarking the custom views you’d like to use on your dashboard and later configure your dashboard to add the metrics, widgets, and graphs.

 To get an overview of how many tasks are completed or how many calendar meetings you’ve attended, bookmark and add these metrics to your dashboard.
 You can also add the whole Calendar view or Task view to your dashboard to quickly access the information about upcoming meetings and top-priority tasks.

-If you’d like a thorough overview of KPI tracking dashboards, we’ve got it covered for you.
+If you’d like a thorough overview of KPI dashboard.

 A well-built business dashboard should look something like this: